-- Comply with edge conditions in Section A2.4 Built form envelopes, Figure 5.
-C1 - C2 The building setback included in edge condition A is to accommodate deep soil landscaped areas to mitigate the impact of the built form.
-The minimum width for deep soil landscaped area is 4.5m. - C3 The supermarket should not present uninterrupted blank walls onto streets and public spaces. - C4 The building frontage facing Kiaora Lane, Patterson Street and Kiaora Road is to be articulated so as to break up the length of the built form and reflect the vertical proportions of development in the Double Bay Centre. - C5 The main frontage of the supermarket is to be highly transparent and activated. - C6 Access to specialty retail outlets is to be directly from the public domain. - C7 Awnings are to be provided along the Kiaora Road and Kiaora Lane retail frontages. - C8 Provide wet weather protection at the entrance of the supermarket. - C9 The retail and office development at Kiaora Road should provide articulated walls and windows to street. - C10 All mechanical plant is to be designed on the basis that if that equipment could operate at any time of the day or night, then its noise emission component, when measured at the nearest, or at any other residential property façade, must not exceed the nocturnal background level.
+- C1 - Comply with edge conditions in Section A2.4 Built form envelopes, Figure The building setback included in edge condition A is to accommodate drareas to mitigate the impact of the built form.
+The minimum will landscaped area is 4.5m.

+The supermarket should not producing attractive public domain.
+C2 - C3 - The building frontage facing Kiaora Lane, Patterson Street and Kiaora Road is to be C4 articulated so as to break up the length of the built form and reflect the vertical proportions of development in the Double Bay Centre. - C5 The main frontage of the supermarket is to be highly transparent and activated. - C6 Access to specialty retail outlets is to be directly from the public domain. - Awnings are to be provided along the Kiaora Road and Kiaora Lane retail frontages.
+C7 - C8 Provide wet weather protection at the entrance of the supermarket. - C9 The retail and office development at Kiaora Road should provide articulated walls and windows to street. - All mechanical plant is to be designed on the basis that if that equipment could operate at any time of the day or night, then its noise emission component, when measured at the nearest or at any other residential property façade, must not exceed the nocturnal background level.

-me cumulative noise level from all relevant items of mechanical plant and equipment, when measured at the same location must not exceed the nocturnal background level by more than 5dB(A).
+The cumulative noise level from all relevant items of mechanical plant and equipment, when measured at the same location must not exceed the nocturnal background level by more than 5dB(A).